rsksmart/devportal-1.0/tutorials/ethereum-devs/truffle-test.md

 truffle create test Register
 ```

-This command creates in the folder `test` a file for the smart contract `Register`, with a test that checks whether the published smart contract can be instantiated.
+This command creates a `test` file, related to the smart contract `Register`, in the `test` folder.
+This file has a test that checks whether the published smart contract can be instantiated.

 Check out the VS Code image: